 The contract assets consist of accounts receivable and contract costs.
 Accounts receivable represent revenue recognized for the amounts invoiced when the Group has satisfied its performance obligation and has unconditional right to the payment.
 Contract costs are deferred for the contract preparation and will be recognized as cost of revenues when goods or services are transferred to customers.
 The Group recognized incremental commission costs of obtaining management software contracts with customers as a contract asset and amortized to cost in a pattern that matches the timing of the revenue recognition of the related contract.
-The Group's contract assets were \$268,509, nil and nil as of December 31, 2022, 2021 and January 1, 2021, respectively.

 The contract liabilities consist of deferred revenue, which represents the billings or cash received for services in advance of revenue recognition and is recognized as revenue when all the Group's revenue recognition criteria are met.
 Contract assets and contract liabilities are reported in a net position on an individual contract basis at the end of each reporting period.
-The Group's deferred revenue was \$192,935 and nil as of January 1, 2022 and 2021, respectively.
+The Group's deferred revenue was \$ 654,063 and \$192,935 as of December 31, 2022 and 2021, respectively.
 The revenue recognized for the year end December 31, 2022 and 2021 that was included in the contract liability balance at the beginning of the period were \$173,852 and nil, respectively.
 All unsatisfied performance obligation will be performed within the next twelve months and no significant financing component is involved.